Mindful Decluttering: How to Deal With Guilt and Eco-Anxiety

 book clubs, repair cafés, community gardens

-write about my experience, sure enough, there are plenty of others who feel something similar.
+write about my experience; sure enough, there are plenty of others who feel the same.

 Shared values turn despair into solidarity.